chef/chef-web-docs/chef_master/source/chef_overview.rst

        Use ChefSpec to simulate the convergence of resources on a node:

-       * Runs the chef-client on a local machine
        * Is an extension of RSpec, a behavior-driven development (BDD) framework for Ruby
        * Is the fastest way to test resources and recipes